denielaa/react-trading-app/README.md

 ## Notes

-The import feature has no validations, in assumption that in real live project the file import processing is handled in the API.
+The import feature has no validations, in assumption that in real project the file import processing is handled in the API.